Strings

 Led by a musician and lecturer with decades of experience

-Dr Simon Jones, Head of the Strings department, is an acclaimed violinist who has performed and recorded internationally as an orchestral leader and chamber musician.
-He’s also an industry professional who has taught instrumentally and as a university lecturer.
+Dr Simon Jones, Head of the Strings department, is an acclaimed violinist who has performed and recorded internationally as an orchestral leader and chamber musician for nearly 40 years.
+He has taught, lectured and led projects at conservatoires and universities all over the world and is both a senior fellow of Advance HE and one of the few people to be awarded a National Teaching Fellowship.

-His combined professional experience, spanning more than 30 years, has allowed him to shape a programme that equips students with the skills to become inventive, adaptable and employable musicians.
+His combined professional experience, spanning nearly four decades, has allowed him to shape a programme that equips students with the skills to become inventive, adaptable and employable musicians.